 - John Oram’s life prior to 1854, written by John’s great-great granddaughter Carolyn in 2013.

 - Burrishoole weather records: The diaries of John Oram contain a unique record of the weather conditions at Burrishoole from January 1854 to September 1873 and April 1877 to September 1881.
-Martin Rowley, a retired member of The Met Office has extracted all the relevant information from John Oram’s diaries and published a very interesting paper available on his meteorology @ west moors website.
+Martin Rowley, a retired member of The Met Office has extracted all the relevant information from John Oram’s diaries and published a very interesting paper available on Martin’s West Moors Miscellany website

 - In November 1854, about eighteen months after arriving in Ireland John was sent a ‘Rockite Letter’.
 Image of the Reward poster.

 - From about 1857 John was an inspector of fisheries and an elected member of the Board of Conservators of Fisheries, Bangor District, attending meetings in Ballycroy and Newport.
 John’s contribution was acknowledged in an exhibit at the now closed visitor’s centre at the Marine Institute’s facilities between Lough Feeagh and Lough Furnace.

 - John Oram’s “Essay on the Cultivation and Management of Small Farms“ dated 10 February 1865.
 A pamphlet from articles previously published in the “Irish Farmers Gazette”